Imran Ismail

-Imran Ismail (عمران اسماعیل; born 1 January 1966) is a Pakistani businessman and politician from Pakistan Tehreek-e-Insaf.
-He served as the 33rd Governor of Sindh from 27 August 2018 to 18 April 2022.
+Imran Ismail (عمران اسماعیل; born 1 January 1966) is a Pakistani businessman and politician.
+He served as the 33rd governor of Sindh from 27 August 2018 to 18 April 2022.
 Before being appointed Governor of Sindh, he was a member of the Provincial Assembly of Sindh for a brief period in August 2018.

+He is one of the founding members of the IPP and was also one of the key founding members of the PTI in 1996.
+He parted ways with Imran Khan's PTI in May 2023 over the May 9 riots.

 Early life and education

 He was born on 1 January 1966 in Karachi, Pakistan, into the Delhi Punjabi Saudagaran community.

+He completed his matriculation from Cantt Public School and later attended Government National College, Karachi, for his undergraduate studies.
+He pursued further studies in leather and chemical technology from institutions in Italy and the United States, focusing on applied sciences in materials and industrial production.

+Professional career

+Ismail previously served as the Chairman of the Finance Committee of the Karachi Chamber of Commerce and Industry (KCCI).
+He was also a member of the Managing Committee of the Korangi Association of Trade and Industry (KATI), where he contributed to various initiatives supporting industrial and commercial development.